-The Finder allows to save sessions and user credentials.
+The Finder can save sessions and user credentials.
 This applies to AD credentials as well.
 If the user chooses to additionally save the password, then the Finder stores only a hash of the password for security reasons.

 - Adding users

 - Enabling Windows authentication of users

+- Provisioning user accounts from Active Directory

 - Preventing password saving in the Finder

-• Connectivity requirements
+Connectivity requirements